Naresh2023/GST/README.md

 # GST
- A Java microservice application for gst.
+ A Java microservice application for gst per product.